zorianc/AsteroidsPart3/README.md

 Extensions
 ----------
 If you have extra time, you might add some extra features to your Asteroids game.
 Have fun and be creative!
+* Keep track of the score and/or the health of the ship
-* Randomly shaped Asteroids
+* Save the score or health to [save the player's progress](https://github.com/chandrunarayan/SaveProgress#how-to-save-progress)* Randomly shaped Asteroids
 * Different types of weapons besides bullets
 * Have two Asteroids classes, one large and one small.
 When a large Asteroid is removed from the ArrayList add two small ones with the same x and y
 * Add a second spaceship (UFO) that appears after a while and shoots at the players spaceship
-* Keep track of the score and/or the health of the ship
-* Save the score or health to [save the player's progress](https://github.com/APCSLowell/SaveProgress#how-to-save-progress)